Student Tax Form 1098-T

 Requesting a Duplicate 1098-T

 1098-Ts are available on the student's Campus Connection account.
-Students may request a reprint in person at NDSU’s Customer Account Services office in Ceres Hall 302.
+Former students may request a reprint in person at NDSU’s Customer Account Services office in Ceres Hall 302.

 Social Security Numbers